monkybrain/klarna-checkout/example/README.md

 ```
 and transpile into js/app.js.

-If you do not like CoffeeScript or don't have a transpiler installed, you can edit js/app.js directly
+If you don't like CoffeeScript or don't have a transpiler installed, you can edit js/app.js directly
 ```
 klarna.init({
 	eid: <MERCHANT ID>